Box-Tools/BoxKit/paper/paper.md

 Compared to existing data analysis packages like yt [@yt], BoxKit offers more intuitive abstraction layers over AMR blocks through its metadata wrappers.
-This provides raw access to simulation data enabling users to develop their own low-level methods for spatio-temporal interpolation and stenciled computations.
+This provides raw access to simulation data allowing users to develop their own low-level methods for spatio-temporal interpolation and stenciled computations.
 We aim for this library to complement existing packages rather than replace them.